stormyhs/shitpostbot/readme.md

 # Shitpost Selfbot

-A discord self-bot to automate shitposting for your everyday needs.
-Caution: May be a little racist.
+A discord self-bot to automate shitposting.

-I have no clue where we are taking this thing.
-It's just there for the sake of being there.

 # Usage
 !!!
 READ THE CODE FOR YOURSELF !!!

+!!!
+SELF-BOTS ARE AGAINST TOS  !!!

 The obvious out of the way, you will have to `python -m pip install [library name]` for any libraries you may be missing.
+I'll make a requirements file when I care.

 Afterwards, open the `config.py` file, and enter your token.